zpok3/Waters-of-Life/gameplay-guide.md

 ## Abandoned Safehouse
 - Adds an underground player home near the Springvale gas station.

+## Companion Karma Rationalized
+- Makes certain companions less annoying to acquire by changing their karma requirements.

+## Companion Wheel FOSE
+- Adds a faithful recreation of the companion wheel from New Vegas.

 ## D.C NPCs
  - Improves the game's reactivity to your actions throughout the game and fixes some small inconsistencies with certain factions.